This post may contain affiliate links, please see our privacy

 If you are thinking of purchasing an Instant Pot, I love and have this Instant Pot version, it has all the features you will need, from making soups to making yogurts and desserts.

-In this Oxtail Soup recipe the cooking time was reduced to just an hour, and the hands-off approach meant I didn’t have to worry about the soup boiling over or burning.
+In this Oxtail Soup recipe, the cooking time has been reduced to just one hour, and the hands-off approach meant no worrying about the soup boiling over or burning.
 The result was incredibly flavorful, especially after keeping it warm until dinner.
-Plus, the Instant Pot helped retain more nutrients and was more energy-efficient than stovetop cooking.
+Plus, the Instant Pot helped retain more nutrients and was much more energy-efficient than stovetop cooking.

 Dry oxtails with paper towels and generously season with salt and pepper